EU moves to help free Italian sailors held in India

+* Board approved scheme of arrangement between co, BMF Investments Ltd, J.K.
+Fenner (India) Ltd & Bengal & Assam Company Ltd

-BRUSSELS The European Union said on Wednesday it was intervening to seek a resolution to the dispute between Italy and India after two Italian marines were detained for allegedly shooting dead two Indian fishermen they believed to be pirates.
+BRUSSELS, March 7 The European Union said on Wednesday it was taking steps to help resolve a dispute between Italy and India after two Italian marines were detained for shooting two Indian fisherman they believed to be pirates.

-Italian Prime Minister Mario Monti, in a phone call to Indian Prime Minister Manmohan Singh on Wednesday, said it is still not clear who actually shot the fishermen, and repeated that India had no jurisdiction over the matter because it occurred in international waters.
+Italy insists that India has no jurisdiction over the matter because it occurred in international waters and argues that, since the marines were aboard an Italian vessel, any investigation or trial should be conducted by Italy according to international law governing the high seas.

 "Following the request of Italy, we are now undertaking contacts that are aimed at contributing to finding a satisfactory solution for this case as soon as possible," a spokesman for EU foreign policy chief Catherine Ashton said.

-Tension escalated this week after Italian newspapers criticised the Foreign Ministry, saying it had been too cautious in its handling of the dispute.

-On Monday, Italy's Foreign Ministry summoned the Indian ambassador, Shri Debabrata Saha, to protest about the jailing of the two marines.
+Italy's Foreign Ministry has summoned the Indian ambassador, Shri Debabrata Saha, to protest about the jailing of the two marines on Monday.

-"Any Indian position that is not fully in line with international law risks creating a dangerous precedent regarding international peace missions and the fight against piracy," Monti told Singh in the phone call, according to a statement from the Italian premier's office.

-Singh shared Monti's concern about the dispute and pledged to give "full attention" to the request to have the marines moved out of a prison and to a place "adequate for their military status," the statement added.
+Italian newspapers had criticised the Foreign Ministry saying it had been too cautious in its handling of the dispute.

+Also on Wednesday, Prime Minister Mario Monti spoke to Indian Prime Minister Manmohan Singh about the dispute, Ansa state news agency reported citing "qualified" sources.

-The two sailors handed themselves in to authorities in Kochi on February 20, and were held in a police-guarded house before being transferred to a prison in Thiruvananthapuram on Monday.
+The two handed themselves in to authorities in the southern town of Kochi on Feb.
+20, and were held in a police-guarded house before being transferred to a prison in Trivandrum.

 At the prison, Italy's envoy Staffan de Mistura, stood between the warden and the two sailors, refusing to let them be jailed among the general population, Corriere della Sera newspaper said.